 - use a specifically designed 'tummy time' playmat (I am partial to the Biddy Belly).
 These mats help raise the baby up so they can see and interact more.

-Whichever way you decide to do tummy time is unique to each family.
+Whichever way you decide to do tummy time, it is unique to each family.
 What works for one baby may not work for another.
-Don't give up if your baby gets frustrated (most do), try again and/or try a different technique and they just might surprise you.
+Don't give up if your baby gets frustrated (most do); try again and/or try a different technique and they just might surprise you.